PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 metadata translations and report label translations together in the translation gird.
-There is no need to distinguish between metadata translations and report label translations when it comes to editing translations or generating machine translations.
+There is no need to distinguish between metadata translations and report label translations when it comes to editing translations or when using Translations Builder features to generate machine translations.

-There are other popular Power BI localization techniques that track translations for report label in a separate CSV file.
+In the Power BI community, there are other popular localization techniques that track report label translations in a separate CSV file.
 While these techniques work just fine, they are not as streamlined as the **Localized Labels** table strategy because report label translations must be stored in a separate CSV file.
-These techniques also require that you deal with report label translations in a manner that is different from how you deal with metadata translations.
-With the **Localized Labels** table strategy, report label translations are treated the same and stored in the same PBIX file as metadata translations.
+In other words, report label translations must be created separately and managed differently from a PBIX project’s metadata translations.
+With the **Localized Labels** table strategy, report label translations and metadata translations are stored together and managed the exact same way.

 ### Generating the Translated Localized Labels Table

-There is one critical step you must always complete after modifying report labels in the **Localized Labels** table.
-More specifically, you must execute **Generate Translated Localized Labels Table** to create the measures that will be used to surface report labels on a report.
+The **Localized Labels** table contains a measure with translations for each report label in a PBIX project.
+However, the measures inside the **Localized Labels** table are hidden and are not intended to be used directly by report authors.
+Instead, the **Localized Labels** table strategy is based on running code to generate a second table named **Translated Localized Labels** with measures that are meant to be used directly on a report page.
+You can create this table by executing the **Generate Translated Localized Labels Table** command.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image38.png"